winstonlarson/old_website/innosight.md

 At [Innosight](http://www.innosight.com), I have focused on helping R&D-driven companies build research and commercialization strategies to bring cutting edge science out of the lab and onto the market.
 I have real world experience in using theories and models like disruptive innovation, technology road-mapping, and corporate venturing.
 I deeply understand the challenges of R&D and bringing complex science to market.

 ##Consulting experience
-Here are some of the interesting challenges I confronted, experiences and expertise I gained, and spaces I worked in.
+Here are some of the spaces I worked in, experiences and expertise I gained, and solutions I helped create.
 To respect client confidentiality, I cannot discuss projects in detail, but I think that this gives a good flavor of my business, management, and corporate R&D experience.

 ###Domain expertise

 ####Pharmaceuticals, life sciences, and healthcare

-+Immunology
-+Oncology
-+Microbiome
-+Bioinformatics
-+Scientific cloud computing
-+Pharmaceutical R&D
-+Pharmaceutical life cycle planning
-+Health insurance
+**Immunology:** The immune system, its genetic underpinnings, and immune-based drugs.
+Autoimmune diseases and R&D projects into new therapies and MOAs.

+**Oncology:** General genetic and biochemical processes that cause cancer.
+Evaluating new therapies and treatment modalities, especially in early cancer stages.

+**Microbiome:** Potential treatments relying on the microbiome.
+Experimental processes, especially in computational microbiology.
+Popular open source packages, databases, and end-to-end solutions for target genome, metagenomic, and metatranscriptomic analysis.

+**Pharmaceutical R&D:** Modern pharmaceutical R&D processes and practices.
+Pre-discovery, discovery, pre-clinical, and clinical (Phases I, II, and III) stages.

+**Pharmaceutical life cycle planning:** Building plans for patent expiration and biosimilar/generic introduction.
+Evaluating alternative business models.

+**Health insurance:** Current health insurance market and payor dynamics.
+Future models for healthcare delivery and payment, especially value-based systems (e.g. ACOs).

 ####High technology and industrials

-+Semiconductors and semiconductor manufacturing +Utilities
++ Semiconductors and semiconductor manufacturing
++ Utilities
-+Water and clean energy
++ Water and clean energy
-+Consumer electronics
++ Consumer electronics

+**Scientific cloud computing:** Building systems to support improved computational capabilities and community collaboration.
+Sharing open source software, storing and securely collaborating on data sets.
+Facilitating reproducible research.

 ###Solutions designed

-+Venture portfolio and project accelerator design +Technical project management
++ Venture portfolio and project accelerator design
++ Technical project management
-+Executive communication
++ Executive communication
-+Writing technical specifications
++ Writing technical specifications
-+SAB recruitment
++ SAB recruitment
-+Executive, expert, and customer interviews +Technology road-mapping
++ Executive, expert, and customer interviews
++ Technology road-mapping
-+Innovation workshops
++ Innovation workshops
-+Capabilities development
++ Capabilities development
++ Partnerships